 Assistant Professor Department of Electrical and Computer Engineering University of Wisconsin-Madison

-Mobile computing: smartphone and RF sensing systems for healthcare, mobile interaction, etc.
+Mobile and ubiquitous computing: ubiquitous and wireless sensing systems for healthcare, mobile interaction, etc.

-System implementation: on software radios (WARP/USRP), Android, Linux network drivers, etc.
+System implementation: on software radios (WARP/USRP), Android, Linux network drivers, and customized hardware platforms.

-Theoretical analysis: convex optimization, probability models, signal processing, machine learning
+Theoretical analysis: Signal processing, machine learning, convex optimization, probability models.